 (a) which tends to render the building unsafe or prejudicial to the public interest;

-(b) which is not in compliance with, or is a departure from, the plans and specifications for the building, of which plans and specifications the approval of the local government has been obtained as required by this Act, or which is a contravention of this Act; or
+(b) which is not in compliance with, or is a departure from, the plans and specifications for the building, of which plans and specifications the approval of the local government has been obtained as required by this Act;

+(ba) which is a contravention of this Act; or

 (c) which, where permission of the local government is required for carrying it out, has been carried out without that permission;

 and requiring him to pull down or so alter the building as to remove the cause of the objection and on being served with the notice the builder or owner shall comply with the requisition, unless he applies to the State Administrative Tribunal under subsection (3) for a review of the decision to make the requisition and the State Administrative Tribunal sets aside the decision.

+(1a) The local government is not to give notice under subsection (1)(b) or (c) in respect of particular building work if —

+(a) a building approval certificate has been issued in respect of the building work;

+(b) the owner has applied for the issue of a building approval certificate in respect of the building work and the application has not been finally refused; or

+(c) the local government has given the owner written notice inviting the owner to apply for the issue of a building approval certificate in respect of the building work and the period (if any) specified in the written notice for the making of the application has not yet expired.

+(1b) For the purposes of subsection (1a)(b) an application for the issue of a building approval certificate has been finally refused if the local government has refused to issue the certificate and —

+(a) no application for review of that refusal has been made under section 374AAD; or

+(b) on review under section 374AAD of that refusal, the refusal has been upheld.

+(1c) In subsections (1a) and (1b) —

+“building approval certificate” means a building approval certificate under section 374AA.

 [(2) repealed]

 (3) Where a person is given notice under this section to pull down or alter a building in order to remove a ground of objection mentioned in subsection (1), he may, if dissatisfied with the requisition in the notice, apply to the State Administrative Tribunal for a review of the decision to make the requisition.

-(4) When a building has been constructed, amended, altered, extended, enlarged or added to, whether pursuant to a notice from the local government or not, the builder or owner of the building shall on completion of the construction, amendment, extension, enlargement, addition, or alteration serve written notice of the completion upon the building surveyor of the local government.
+(4) When a building has been constructed, amended, altered, extended, enlarged or added to pursuant to a notice from the local government under subsection (1), the builder or owner of the building shall on completion of the construction, amendment, extension, enlargement, addition, or alteration serve written notice of the completion upon the building surveyor of the local government.

-(5) If, after inspection and survey, the building surveyor is satisfied that the building has been constructed, amended, extended, enlarged, added to or altered, in conformity with the notice, the surveyor shall, on payment of the fee prescribed by the local laws of the local government give in the form so prescribed a certificate in writing signed by him to that effect to the builder or owner from whom he has received the notice mentioned in subsection (4).
+(5) If, after inspection and survey, the building surveyor is satisfied that the building has been constructed, amended, extended, enlarged, added to or altered, in conformity with the notice from the local government under subsection (1), the surveyor shall, on payment of the fee prescribed by the local laws of the local government give in the form so prescribed a certificate in writing signed by him to that effect to the builder or owner from whom he has received the notice mentioned in subsection (4).

 (6) The certificate given by the building surveyor under subsection (5) is admissible in evidence and is prima facie proof of the particulars contained in it.